syncfusion-content/blazor-docs/blazor/chart/cross-hair-and-track-ball.md

 ---
 layout: post
-title: Cross Hair And Track Ball in Blazor Chart Component | Syncfusion
+title: Crosshair in Blazor Charts component | Syncfusion
-description: Learn about Cross Hair And Track Ball in Blazor Chart component of Syncfusion, and more details.
+description: Learn here all about Crosshair of Syncfusion Charts (SfCharts) component and more.
 platform: Blazor
 control: Chart
 documentation: ug
----

----
-title: "Crosshair in Blazor Charts component | Syncfusion"

-component: "Charts"

-description: "Learn here all about Crosshair of Syncfusion Charts (SfCharts) component and more."
 ---

 # Crosshair in Blazor Charts (SfCharts)